NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 ## Overview

-Please see the documentation Word file, [CITest_Documentation.docx](CITest_Documentation.docx), for a complete overview of the platform and instructions for setting it up.
+Please see the documentation file, [CITest_Documentation.pdf](./documentation/CITest%20Documentation_v01.21.pdf), for a complete overview of the platform and instructions for setting it up.

 ## System Requirements